BujjuIsABee/shimelinux/README.md

 To add more Shimeji, click the system tray icon and select "Choose Shimeji...."
 Then, click the "More..." button to open the `img` folder.
 Once you've added Shimeji to this folder, you can reopen the Shimeji chooser and select the Shimeji you want to use.

 > [!WARNING]
-> ShimeLinux can use a lot of your computer's memory, so you should make sure not to select too many Shimeji at once.
+> Make sure not to select too many Shimeji at once, as ShimeLinux can use a lot of your computer's memory.
 You can disable Shimeji in the Shimeji chooser or move some that are not in use to the `img/unused` folder.

 ## Compatibility